acsone/alfodoo/doc/index.rst

 The Alfodoo project has the objective to provide a collection of 'addons' in order to integrate the odoo platform with a Document Management System supporting the CMIS V1.1 protocol.

-Currently, the project proposes integration between Odoo and the open-source ECM platform Alfresco.
+Currently, the project proposes an integration between Odoo and the open-source ECM platform Alfresco.

 The aim is to offer to the odoo users a transparent and easy access to the documents stored in the appropriate location in Alfresco.